m-smith15/m-smith15/README.md

 #### The new test subjects have arrived!

 ### But seriously...
  - Hello and welcome!
 My name is Mack.
-I'm new to the coding world, but boy howdy am I excited to be here now.
+I'm fresh to the coding world, and boy howdy am I excited to be here now.
- - I've recently enrolled in a coding bootcamp through Coding Dojo.
+ - I've enrolled in a coding bootcamp through Coding Dojo.
 You'll find all my work done a litle further in.
+   - My personal projects are in the "Projects" repo though!

 ### A little about me...
  - Personality Type: INTJ